-My pseudonyme is Tirifto and my gender is male.
-(You may use appropriate pronouns in your language of choice.)
+My pseudonyme is Tirifto.
+(Either neutral or masculine pronouns are welcome.)
 You won’t find a lot of personal information here, since I prefer not to publish those, but I’d be happy to tell you about my interests.

 One of the main ones is the international language Esperanto.
 I find it unjust that a few nations should ask the whole world to speak their language, and I believe that the world needs a neutral, international language.
 Esperanto happens to be such a language; it’s not perfect, but it’s simple, easy, living, and in spite of all, very human, too.